Firearm notifications - Mandatory reporting by health professionals

-Firearms Act 1977 includes three sections relevant to health professionals which may require specific action to be taken.
+Firearms Regulations 2017 includes mandatory reporting relevant to health professionals which may require specific action to be taken.

 Make the report as soon as possible after first becoming suspicious.